by Ray Small

 Do I need experience in journalism?

 Nope.
-The most important attribute you need is a desire to share what’s happening in your town with your neighbors.
+The most important attribute you need is a desire to share what’s happening in your town.
 The Gazette will edit, format, and publish your article.
 A news article should answer some (or all) of the following: Who?
 What?
 When?
 Where?
 Why?
 How?

 What topics can I write about?